-California Baptist University is incorporated under the laws of the State of California as a university of arts and sciences authorized to grant the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Master of Arts, Master of Science, and Master of Business Administration.
+California Baptist University is incorporated under the laws of the State of California as a university of arts and sciences authorized to grant the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of Applied Theology, Bachelor of Business Administration, Master of Arts, Master of Science, Master of Business Administration, and Master of Music.

 California Baptist University is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).
-California Baptist University, through its Business Administration Division, is nationally accredited by the Association of Collegiate Business Schools and Programs.

-Cal Baptist is accredited for teacher education by the State of California Board of Education.
-Approval has been given to its multiple-subject and single-subject credential programs from the California State Commission for Teacher Preparation and Licensing in accordance with California Senate Bill 148 (Bergeson Act).
+The School of Business at California Baptist University is nationally accredited by the Association of Collegiate Business Schools and Programs.
+Additionally, the School of Music at California Baptist University holds membership in the National Association of Schools of Music.
+California Baptist University is accredited for teacher education by the State of California Board of Education.
+In accordance with California Senate Bill 148 (Bergeson Act), the California State Commission for Teacher Preparation and Licensing has approved the multiple-subject and single-subject credential programs offered at California Baptist University.

-The University is also a member of the Western College Association and holds membership in the Association of Southern Baptist Colleges and Schools, the Association of Collegiate Business Schools and Programs, the Coalition for Christian Colleges and Universities, and the Service members Opportunity Colleges.
-The University holds membership in the National Association of Schools of Music.
+The University is also a member of the Western College Association and holds membership in the Association of Southern Baptist Colleges and Schools, the Association of Collegiate Business Schools and Programs, the Council for Christian Colleges & Universities, and the Service Members Opportunity Colleges.

-Accreditation letters may be viewed in the Office of the Vice President for Academic Affairs.
+Accreditation letters may be viewed in the Office of the Provost.

-Western Association of Schools & Colleges Association of Senior Colleges & Universities Accrediting Commission for Senior Colleges & Universities 985 Atlantic Avenue, Suite 100 Alameda, CA 94501 Phone: (510) 748-9001 Fax: (510) 748-9797 Web Site: www.wascweb.org
+Western Association of Schools & Colleges

+Association of Senior Colleges & Universities

+Accrediting Commission for Senior Colleges & Universities

+985 Atlantic Avenue, Suite 100

+Alameda, CA 94501

+Phone: (510) 748-9001 Fax: (510) 748-9797 Web Site: www.wascweb.org